 Getting started with Mahti

 This is a quick start guide for Mahti users.
 It is assumed that you have previously used CSC supercomputing resources like Puhti, Sisu or Taito.
-If not, you can start by looking here.
+If not, you can start by looking at overview of CSC supercomputers.

 Connecting to Mahti